aws-samples/multicloud-application-development-pattern/README.md

-## Multi-Cloud Application Development Design Patterns
+## Multicloud Application Development Design Patterns

 ### Summary
 This repo contains a sample multicloud application development pattern written in Java, C#, TypeScript, and Python.
 All languages have been tested using AWS, Azure, and GCP serverless Function-as-a-Service and NoSQL database offerings - specifically AWS Lambda with DynamoDB, Azure Functions with CosmosDB, and GCP Cloud Functions with Firestore.

 This pattern makes it possible to run the same application business logic on multiple cloud providers using each provider's proprietary services.
-For example, instead of "lowest common denominator" technologies such as Kubernetes and Kafka, an application could be built to use AWS Lambda with DynamoDB on AWS, GCP Cloud Functions with Firestore on GCP, and Azure Functions with CosmosDB on Azure.
+For example, instead of open source container orchestration technologies or NoSQL databases, an application could be built to use AWS Lambda with DynamoDB on AWS, GCP Cloud Functions with Firestore on GCP, and Azure Functions with CosmosDB on Azure.
 This makes applications portable between cloud providers, which can save time and money for organizations that want to be able to deploy their applications to multiple clouds.